marioy47/blog-site/posts/vim-setup-for-modern-web-development/index.md

 ![Install required packages](brew-install-packages.png)

+You might be wandering why do I need [NodeJS](https://nodejs.org)?
+Well, that's going to be our secret souce for this configuration.
+But lets not get ahead of ourselves lets first focus on setting up a simple developmet environment for our new configuration.

-As you can see, I'm using brew in MacOS to speed up my installation.
+Also, I'm using brew in MacOS to speed up my installation.
 But you can install it in the traditional way.

-Also, if you are in Mac, I've experienced the best results when using [iTerm2](https://www.iterm2.com/) and [Alacirtty](https://github.com/alacritty/alacritty)
+Finally, if you are in Mac, I've experienced the best results when using [iTerm2](https://www.iterm2.com/) and [Alacirtty](https://github.com/alacritty/alacritty)

 ## Basic Vim configuration

 Vim is powerful, _very very_ powerful, there is no doubt about that.
-But the fact is that after installation, vim it's kind of a dumb editor.
+But the fact is that after installation, vim it's kind of a dumb editor and makes no asumptions.
 It doesn't have any _code highlighting_, nor any file management.
 And the help is kind of hard to reach.
 But there is a reason for that.
 Vim expects that you configure it to make it you own.

 So, to configure `vim` you have to create a configuration file in you home directory that can be `~/.vimrc` if you are using **Vim** or `~/.config/nvim/init.vim` if you are using **NeoVim**.